parksw3/COVID19-Korea/README.md

 * `KCDC_no`: article number on the KCDC website
 * `note`: miscellaneous notes

-### Sheet 3: Cumulative number of cases by geographic region
+### Sheet 3: Reported number of confirmed cases by geographic region (based on 9:00 and 16:00 press releases)
+* Based on the reported regions rather than residential regions; numbers may be subject to change

 ### Sheet 4: Important dates